xiix0/scam/README.md

-You had some happiness once, but your parents moved away, and you had to leave it behind.
+You love your home and want it to be beautiful.